 22% of Millenials get their caffeine boost from espresso-based beverages while the other 36% of millennials much prefer cappuccinos, lattes, and other specialty drinks.

 Although 60% of coffee served in America is mostly “gourmet” coffee (roasted/brewed using premium beans), midwesterners still prefer decaffeinated coffee.
 Likewise, the popularity of traditional coffee consumption has declined by 10% despite the number of consumers over age 60 being double the number of coffee drinkers between 18 to 24 years old.

 Motivation for Drinking Coffee

-Some may find coffee not-so palatable.
-Surprisingly, only 42.9% of Americans love the taste of the coffee.
+Some may find coffee not so palatable.
+Surprisingly, only 42.9% of Americans love the taste of coffee.
 A 2019 study found that 42% of young adult Americans will consume coffee as long as it is organic.

 As a matter of fact, 53% of American coffee consumers will buy coffee from roasters that are certified environment-friendly and are doing fair trade with coffee farmers and the communities.

 The other 29% of US coffee consumers buy and drink coffee because it helps them to relax and unwind.